How to Measure Attendance at an Event & Count Crowds

 How To Measure The Number of People at an Event

 Events that are enclosed and have defined entrance areas with a place to mount an overhead sensor in a doorway or entryway are the easiest to manage.
-Thermal-based and video-based sensor people counting devices are perfect for these situations and for large crowd counting.
+Image processing-based sensor people counting devices are perfect for these situations and for large crowd counting.

-These people counting technologies can achieve a 95% to 98% accuracy rate so you can feel confident in your counts, regardless of the number of people that are attending your special event.
+These people counting technologies can achieve up to a 99% accuracy rate, so you can feel confident in your counts, regardless of the number of people that are attending your special event.

 Estimating Attendance at Open Venues

 Public events that are not ticketed such as community festivals, college days or outdoor fundraisers require a different method of large crowd counting and are a little trickier.
-However, you can also use thermal and video counting technology in these cases with a little creativity.
+However, you can also use thermal and image processing counting technology in these cases with a little creativity.

 First, to estimate attendance at an event, you will have to define a specific entrance area where all the guests must pass through.
 Second, you need to build something to give you overhead mounting capability for your people counting technology.
 Generally, this can be easily accomplished with a simple trussing system.